IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/async.md

    }
    ```

+{% hint style="info" %}
+🎉**Bonus Exercise** Try out this exercise [Calling an external API from an Async action](../bonus-exercises/ex1-invoking-an-async-api.md) to test your knowledge!
+{% endhint %}

 {% hint style="tip" %}
 **Asynchronous actions are necessary for calling other APIs or cloud services**.
 Don't forget about that timeout though!
 {% endhint %}

 {% hint style="success" %}
-🎉**Bonus Exercise** Try out this exercise [Calling an external API from an Async action](../bonus-exercises/ex1-invoking-an-async-api.md) to test your knowledge! 🎉
+**The power of asynchronous actions is now yours!** There is no need to wait for those longer-running functions as IBM Cloud Functions does that for you!
+Next, let's look at how we might compose simple chains of actions using sequences...
 {% endhint %}